circleci/circleci-docs/jekyll/_cci2/project-walkthrough.md

       - run: echo "hello world"
 ```

 The above config has one job we've called 'build'. **Every config file must have a job called 'build'**.
 This is the only job that will be automatically picked up and run by CircleCI.

 We then set some configuration values for the 'build' job.
-First we specify a working directory with `working_directory` where commands will be executed.
+First, we specify a working directory with `working_directory` where commands will be executed.

-Next we specify the 'executor' as `docker`.
+Next, we specify the 'executor' as `docker`.
 While getting started, you should always use `docker` as shown above.
 [Read more about executor types](/docs/2.0/executor-types/).

 Now we choose a Docker image for our 'primary container'.
 This can be any publicly available Docker image.
 The best way to get started is to use an officially maintained image from Docker Hub for the language you are using.
 Above we're using the `python:3.6.0` image.
-You can [explore official images here](https://hub.docker.com/explore/)
+You can [explore official images here](https://hub.docker.com/explore/).

 <div class="alert alert-warning" role="alert">
 <strong>Note:</strong> If you choose a lightweight image, such as an 'alpine' based image, it may not have essential tools installed such as Git that you will need to checkout your code or get your job running.
 You will need to take some extra steps to add those tools if you do this.
 You can <a href="https://discuss.circleci.com/c/circleci-2-0" class="alert-link">find solutions and ask questions about solving this on Discuss</a>.
 </div>

 With a primary container specified, we can create the first 'steps' for our job.
 The first step checks out our code from GitHub with the special `checkout` step.
 Then we `run` a command.
 This can be any valid 'bash' command.
-To get started we're just going to `echo` a greeting to stdout.
+To get started, we're just going to `echo` a greeting to stdout.

-With the above in `config.yml` we can commit and push our code.
-CircleCI will automatically run the job and we get our first green build!
+With the above in `config.yml`, we can commit and push our code.
+CircleCI will automatically run the job, and we’ll get our first green build!

 ![]({{ site.baseurl }}/assets/img/docs/walkthrough2.png)